HOUSTON - If there was ever any doubt about how important video study is to college coaches, Mark Turgeon squashes that thought almost immediately.

 “I want to be great.
 I don’t want to be good,” Turgeon said.
 “I want to be great, so I’m always trying to get better and trying to learn."

 It’s clear that video has been one of the cornerstones of Turgeon’s career.
-See how Hudl can up your game with video analysis tools.
+See how Hudl can up your game.

 Don't have a staff the size of Turgeon’s to break down your games?
 No problem.
-Hudl has professional analysts ready to break down your game and deliver complete stats within 24 hours.
-Learn more.
+Hudl Assist has analysts ready to break down your game and deliver complete stats within 24 hours.